AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/DataRetrieval_API.md

 ```

-Optional, specifies beginning date and time.
+Specifies beginning date and time.
 The default value is specified in the [Index Config](IndexConfig.md).
 ```csharp
 string startIndex [FromQuery] [Required] [No Default Value]
 ```

-Optional, specifies end date and time.
+Specifies end date and time.
 The default value is specified in the [Index Config](IndexConfig.md).
 ```csharp
 string endIndex [FromQuery] [Required] [No Default Value]
 ```

-Optional, specifies data retrieval interval.
+Specifies data retrieval interval.
 The default value is specified in the [Index Config](IndexConfig.md).
 ```csharp
 string interval [FromQuery] [Required] [No Default Value]
 ```

-Optional, specifies the data [output format](DataOutputFormats.md).
+Specifies the data [output format](DataOutputFormats.md).
 Output formats: default, table, tableh, csv, csvh
 ```csharp
 string form [FromQuery] [Required] [No Default Value]
 ```